gemerden/statemachine/statemachine/docs/tutorial.md

 ## Statemachine Tutorial

+_This tutorial covers basic and advanced use of the `statemachine` module._

 A statemachine is a relatively simple and intuitive model to add functionality to a class.
 It can be used in many cases where an object can be in a finite number of states, like:
 * a character in a game, where animations are shown depending on actions or transitions between actions (sitting, standing, standing-up),
 * a process for administrative records, e.g. customer orders (ordering, ordered, payed, shipped, delivered),